Getting help and advice

 People with disabilities

-The people with disabilities section on this site has information on rights under the Disability Discrimination Act.
-You will also find definitions of 'disability' and information on general rights of access to goods and services.
+You will find more information on definitions of 'disability' and information on general rights of access to goods and services at the below link.

 Discrimination at work

-Find out about your rights to be treated fairly at work in the employment section of nidirect.
-There is information on what discrimination means due to age, sex, race, disability, religion or belief and sexual orientation, as well as what can be done about it.
+You will find information on what discrimination means due to age, sex, race, disability, religion or belief and sexual orientation, and what can be done about it at the below link.

 More information on fair employment and treatment in the workplace is also available from the Equality Commission for Northern Ireland website.